-All proposals must be in the SETA office and time-stamped by the SETA receptionist no later than 5:00 p.m., P.S.T., Tuesday, April 12, 2016.
-Proposals mailed to SETA must be received in the SETA office and time-stamped by the SETA receptionist no later than 5:00 p.m., P.S.T.
-April 12, 2016.
-In accordance with the policy of the SETA Governing Board, proposals delivered after 5:00 p.m., P.S.T., April 12, 2016 will not be accepted - NO EXCEPTIONS.
+In accordance with the policy of the SETA Governing Board, proposals received after 5:00 p.m., P.S.T., April 21, 2020 will not be accepted - NO EXCEPTIONS.
 NO APPEALS WILL BE ACCEPTED FOR LATE PROPOSALS.

-To be considered for funding, agencies must submit ONE complete copy in electronic format and EIGHT (8) separate reproducible written copies of their proposal developed in response to this RFP.
+To be considered for funding, agencies must submit ONE complete reproducible copy of their proposal developed in response to this RFP.
+Proposals may be submitted electronically or as an original document.